salwaAlhajjaji/Fashionista-CapstoneProject-simpliLearn-/fashionista/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Runing steps
+a. running frontend
+1. cd fashionista
+2. ng serve
+b. running backend
+1. npm start
+## work with Live demo
+a.
+Admin
+1. Login by username 'admin' and password 'admin'
+2. You can manage products and users by add, update and delete
+b.
+User
+1. You can create account or login
+2. Add products to wish list and cart
+3. Manage wish list and cart by delete all products or selected ones